leoduan/TransportMonteCarlo/README.md

 # Transport Monte Carlo

-Sample code for using Transport Monte Carlo to generate iid posterior samples:
+Example code for using Transport Monte Carlo --- using random transport plan and optimization to rapidly estimate the posterior distribution

 1. Sampling from a Normal Mixture: https://nbviewer.jupyter.org/github/leoduan/TransportMonteCarlo/blob/master/gaussianMixtureTMC.ipynb